IDA-TUBS/pycpa/doc/spp_example.rst

 This will parse the pyCPA related options such as the propagation method, verbosity, maximum-busy window, etc.
-Conveniently, this also prints the optiones which will be used for your pyCPA session.
+Conveniently, this also prints the options which will be used for your pyCPA session.
 This is handy, when you run some analyses in batch jobs and want are uncertain about the exact settings after a few weeks.

 System Model